-The lovely Natalie Portman is getting Oscar's attention with her stunning performance in "Black Swan," but did you know that she turned down the role in "The Horse Whisperer"?
+The lovely Natalie Portman is getting accolades for her stunning performance in "Black Swan" -- and smooching with Ashton Kutcher in the romantic comedy "No Strings Attached" -- but did you know that she turned down the role in "The Horse Whisperer"?
 Find out more about this compelling actress in these 15 fun facts!

 Fun Facts about Natalie Portman

 Natalie Portman was born on June 9, 1981 in Jerusalem, Israel, as the only child of a Israeli father, a fertility doctor, and an American artist mother.

 Natalie was a member of the environmental song and dance troupe called The World Patrol Kids — under her real name, Natalie Hershlag.

 Natalie was discovered in a pizza parlor and was originally turned down for the role of Mathilda in 1994's "The Professional" because she was too young.